 Unlike built-in appliances, freestanding appliances aren’t attached to kitchen units and are able to stand on their own.

-Freestanding appliances can also create a much bigger statement in your space, coming in a range of colours, styles, shapes and sizes.
+Freestanding appliances can also create a much bigger statement in your space.
+They come in a range of colours, styles, shapes and sizes.

-They’re usually perfect for homeowners who like to entertain, or who have large families – as they can have much more capacity than more standard-sized built-in appliances.
+They’re usually perfect for homeowners who like to entertain, or who have large families.
+This is because they often have far more capacity than more standard-sized built-in appliances.

 Although, work with your designer to ensure it works in your scheme.
 A large fridge-freezer could overwhelm a space if the room was too small, for example.

-Equally, a range cooker might take up too much floor space if your kitchen was on the smaller side, meaning built-in ovens – stacked one on top of the other – could be more efficient.
+Equally, a range cooker might take up too much floor space if your kitchen is on the smaller side.
+This means built-in ovens – stacked one on top of the other – could be more efficient.

-Featured image: A new generation of Excellence Ling V-Zug combi steam ovens come with a circular sliding panel using smart technology to select recipes via a touch screen.
+Featured image: A new generation of Excellence Ling V-Zug combi steam ovens come with a circular sliding panel.
+This uses smart technology to select recipes via a touch screen.
 Prices start from £1699.